larsatsas/auto-eg2viya/README.md

 So why not automate this and have a computer do this for us?
 With CICD and devops being a thing, doing migration through CICD seems to be a sensible way of attacking this.
 Also – many of the tools for migration are well suited for automation – most of them have command-line options.

-And as a CICD addict and true believer in all things agile, going cicd on migration makes a ton of sense.
+And as a CICD addict and true believer in all things agile, going CICD on migration makes a ton of sense.

 This repository have content and guidance on: